-Many care homes closed to visitors in March or even February 2020.
-As a friend or family member, you may be desperate to see the person you care about face-to-face.
-Each home and resident is different, but our advice here should help you prepare for visiting again.
+Many care homes closed to visitors in the early stages of the pandemic.
+Since then, as a friend or family member, you may have been able to see the person you care about face-to-face.
+The latest national lockdown makes visits harder again, but our advice here should help you prepare for visiting when this is possible.

 - How care homes have been affected during the coronavirus pandemic

 - How are care homes changing during coronavirus?